treasure-data/td-ios-sdk/README.md

 ## Use Cases

-### Collect Installation Event
+### Collect The First Run Event (Installation Event)

-You can collect an installation event of your application like this.
+You can collect the first run event of your application like this.
+Probably, this event can be used as an installation event.

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions